jihan-park-pnu/JPER_Supplementary_Material_2/Online_supplementary_material.md

 ## A. Technical setup and configuration

-- This section describes the system requirements, environment setup, directory structure, and model parameters required to reproduce the LLM–RAG pipeline used in this study.
+- This section describes the system requirements, environment setup, directory structure, and model parameters required to reproduce the RAG pipeline used in this study.

 ### A.1.
 Required python libraries